-Our Division of Education Quality collaborates with the Health Science Library, the Clinical and Translational Science Institute, the Masters in Health Professions Education Program, and departments throughout NYU Langone to deliver workshops and educational sessions on data analysis and methodology.
+Our Division of Education Quality collaborates with NYU Health Sciences Library, NYU Langone’s Clinical and Translational Science Institute, NYU School of Medicine’s Masters of Health Professions Education Program, and departments throughout NYU Langone to deliver workshops and educational sessions on data analysis and methodology.

 Data Analysis Sessions